KCErb/hello-ruboto/training/basics/actionbar/other-features.md

 end
 ```

 In the above example I found that 64 gave me the size I wanted.
 But what if instead of hard coding a padding, you want to have the API figure out the actual size of the Action Bar and use that?
 That would actually be the better approach!
 Since your app will be displayed on lots of different screen sizes and resolutions, you can expect the action bar to be a different size on each device.
-Since that's kind of a big topic and since it's actually pretty klunky in Ruboto it gets its own lesson: [Using Units and Attributes with Ruboto](https://github.com/KCErb/hello-ruboto/blob/master/training/aux/future_lesson.md).
+Since that's kind of a big topic and since it's actually pretty klunky in Ruboto it gets its own lessons: [Using Units]((https://github.com/KCErb/hello-ruboto/blob/master/training/basics/styling/using-units.md)) and [Accessing Attributes]((https://github.com/KCErb/hello-ruboto/blob/master/training/basics/styling/accessing-attributes.md)).

 (NOTE: You may have noticed that in the above example I used `set_padding` instead of just `padding`.
 Normally JRuby helps convert language like this, so you *would* expect `padding` to call the `setPadding` method.
 Unfortunately, at the time of this writing, there seems to be a glitch.
 So the moral of the story is: if using the ruby version of a method doesn't work, try java version.)